fsmiamoto/PingPongOS/README.md

 # PingPong OS

-Repository for the development of a simple OS
+Repository for the development of a simple toy OS

 Based on the [excelent material](http://wiki.inf.ufpr.br/maziero/doku.php?id=so:pingpongos) provided by Prof. Carlos Maziero (UFPR)